 What is a CERTIFIED FINANCIAL PLANNER™ professional?

-In addition to recognizing financial planners’ excellence, the CFP® designation was created to help people identify financial planners who put clients’ interests first.
+In addition to recognizing financial planners’ excellence, the CFP® certification was created to help people identify financial planners who put clients’ interests first.
 When you choose a WorthPointe CERTIFIED FINANCIAL PLANNER™ professional, you can rest assured that your financial planner is committed to delivering accountability you can trust.

 WorthPointe financial planners undergo a rigorous certification, proving their competency and dedication… Continue Reading